MartinEesmaa/VVCEasy/README.md

 Installation: Go to releases and download latest version.

 VVCEasy is not finished yet.
 I'm trying to work out with my codes.
 I'm not good for code programming, just simple coding.
 Sorry to say this.
-I will give update announcement once I release news.
+I will give you my update announcement once I release news.

-Windows source run (Batchfile): RUNVVCEASY.bat
+Windows source run (Batchfile): VVCEasy.bat

 Windows/Mac/Linux source run (Csharp): Bin/Release or Debug/netX.x/VVCEasy.exe (after build of C#), this requires VVCEasy.dll to run console application.